Hugh John Beazley: Early life

-Royal Air Force
+Second World War

-On the outbreak of the Second World War, Beazley was called up to serve in the Royal Air Force and completed his training as a pilot at Royal Air Force College Cranwell.
+On the outbreak of the Second World War, Beazley, a member of the Royal Air Force Volunteer Reserve since December 1937, was called up to serve in the Royal Air Force and completed his training as a pilot at Royal Air Force College Cranwell.
+He was then posted to No. 249 Squadron at Church Fenton on its formation in May 1940.
+Based at Leconfield, it trained on Hawker Hurricane fighters and became operational in July.

+On 8 July Beazley shared in the destruction of a German bomber over Yorkshire.
+The squadron moved to Boscombe Down the following month and immediately became engaged in the aerial fighting over the southeast of England.

 Battle of Britain

-Beazley joined No. 249 Squadron RAF at RAF Church Fenton on its formation in May 1940 flying Hurricanes.
-He was promoted to the rank of flying officer on 25 September 1940.

-On 8 July Beazley shared in the destruction of an enemy bomber over Yorkshire.
-No. 249 Squadron then moved to RAF North Weald to join No. 11 Group RAF in the main battle in the south of England.
-On 2 September he probably destroyed a Messerschmitt Bf 109 but was attacked in turn; his Hurricane burst into flames.
+On 2 September Beazely probably destroyed a Messerschmitt Bf 109 fighter but was attacked in turn; his Hurricane burst into flames.
 Beazley bailed out and landed safely near Gillingham – despite being fired on by the local artillery battery.
 He was soon back in action, and four days later shared in the destruction of another enemy fighter.
 On 15 September, now known as Battle of Britain Day, he accounted for a Dornier Do 17 and two days later he shared in the destruction of a Junkers Ju 88.
+By this time the squadron was operating from RAF North Weald.

-On 27 September 1940, while attacking a Messerschmitt Bf 110, Beazley was badly wounded in the foot but managed to nurse his aircraft back to RAF North Weald.
+Beazley was promoted to the rank of flying officer on 25 September.
+Two days later, while attacking a Messerschmitt Bf 110 heavy fighter, he was badly wounded in the foot but managed to nurse his aircraft back to the airfield at North Weald.
 He was subsequently hospitalised and therefore it was his last action during the Battle of Britain.